 A review of studies into Acupuncture found that women who were trying to conceive and used Acupuncture over a 4-month period had a 3.5 greater likelihood of achieving pregnancy.
 The studies also showed a 50% pregnancy rate, whereas IVF only had 30%.
 Wow.
 That’s incentive to get over that fear of needles and make an appointment with your local Acupuncturist!

 As Naturopath’s who specializes in Fertility, we recommend that clients see an Acupuncturist alongside our treatment program, as we believe this combination gives the best outcomes.

-Research into exercise shows that it high intensity interval training (HIIT) is one of the most effective means of reversing age-related cellular decline and may rejuvenate cells in the body, plus increasing mitochondria.
+Research into exercise shows that high intensity interval training (HIIT) is one of the most effective means of reversing age-related cellular decline.
+It may rejuvenate cells in the body, plus increase mitochondria.
 The WHO suggests 2.5 hours/week of vigorous exercise, so that’s just 30 minutes 5 x week.

 But if high intensity exercise isn’t your thing, any exercise done regularly will help to increase blood circulation, build muscle tone, reduce stress and anxiety and improve fitness, which are all beneficial for your health and fertility.
 The WHO suggests that adults do 2.5-5 hours of moderate-intensity exercise over the week.
 This could be 30-60 minutes 5 x days/week.

 Egg quality is one of the most important aspects of getting pregnant naturally over 40.
 For further information and recommendations, you may want to have a read of my article Does CoQ10 Improve Egg Quality & Age-Related Infertility? .